 The attractiveness of outlet centres is in part due to their high performance during periods of economic downturn due to their typical 30-70% discount on goods, offering value for money to an increasingly cost-conscious consumer.
 High-quality design, a wide range of brands and an attractive mix of shopping and leisure have been additional elements of the desirability of FOCs.
 Additionally, they are relatively shielded from the rise of e-commerce.
-Indeed, FOCs are under less threat than traditional shopping centres as, generally, FOC discounts are only available in-store.
+Indeed, FOCs are under less threat than traditional shopping centres due to the discounts being only available instore.